Integrity and

 something that they said and they will try to

-clarify it, that exchange of ideas with another person is a conversation.
+clarify it that exchange of ideas with another person is a conversation.

-When you’re listening to another person talking but you cannot ask them
+When you’re listening to another person

-meaning of something that they said, then you're not engaged in a
+talking but you cannot ask them to clarify the meaning of something that they said then you're not engaged in a conversation with

-conversation with the other person, you're listening.
+the other person.
+You're listening.

 2 The plain meaning of a word is always the